Heat 1 tablespoon ghee in a heavy pan or kadai. Keep the heat to medium and let the ghee melt.

 Once the rava is roasted well, then add 6 tablespoons grated fresh coconut.
 You can also add desiccated coconut instead of fresh coconut.

-Stir and roast for about one to two minutes on a low flame.
+Stir and roast for about one to two minutes on a low heat.

 Now keep the pan on the kitchen counter and let the laddu mixture cool at room temperature.